Updated April 9th 2020

 This way, there is no need to stop the blender to add more ingredients.
 We find that the Vitamix lid is more secure than Blendtec’s, as the lid snaps onto the jar due to special “lips”.

 Their lid also adds extra room, while Blendtec’s lid suctions on flat.
 For this reason, Blendtec recommends not filling their jar to the very top and we must say, this is accurate.

-On more than one occasion, we have filled the jar to its brim and “pressed a button and walked away”.
-As the highly fibrous contents were pulverized on high speeds, and the level of fluid increased, the lid was pushed off sending the contents of our green juice (happened twice) and almond milk (once we attempted a double batch!)
-ALL OVER.
+On more than one occasion using a Blendtec, we have filled the jar to its brim and “pressed a button and walked away”.
+As the highly fibrous contents were pulverized on high speeds, and the level of fluid increased, the lid was pushed off sending the contents of our green juice and almond milk (once we attempted a double batch!)
+ALL OVER THE KITCHEN.

-With Blendtec blenders, large items sometimes need to be halved or quartered, or additional liquid is needed to blend completely without stopping the blender and pushing ingredients into the blades (this need is almost completely reduced when using the larger 90 oz.
-WildSide Jar due to its larger blade/volume).
+With Blendtec blenders, large items sometimes need to be halved or quartered, or additional liquid is needed to blend completely without stopping the blender and pushing ingredients into the blades.

 Every Vitamix blender comes with a perfectly sized patented tamper, to assist in blending solid and whole (uncut) foods without stopping the blender.